Photos for this trip can be found here.

-Got a late start waiting for REI to open to rent a pair of snowshoes since I broke the bindings on mine on Mount Persis yesterday.
+Got a late start waiting to rent a pair of snowshoes at REI since I broke the bindings on mine on Mount Persis yesterday.

 Friends and I took the snow gully straight up since today’s avalanche danger in the area was low.
 The breeze felt in the gully was the prelude to the 10-20+ mph wind that would eventually accompany on the ridge all the way to the summit.
 Some old snowshoe/ski tracks throughout but they were too faint to follow, so we made our own.